Ammann’s efforts start with the burner and the built-in efficiencies that not only meet, but surpass, the world’s tightest emissions standards.

 The efforts go beyond fuel burn.
 We dissect every stage of the asphalt mixing process and search for steps where we can remove dust, odour and noise.

-A modern, properly operated asphalt-mixing plant control system can deliver an abundance of green benefits.
+A modern, properly operated asphalt-mixing plant control system can deliver an abundance of environmental benefits.
 Minimising material usage and fuel burn are the biggest opportunities.

 The as1 can be added to existing plants as a retrofit.
 This upgrade results in immediate sustainability improvements.

 A retrofit can make an existing asphalt-mixing plant smarter – and preserve the natural resources that were used to build the original product.

 Retrofits, which can be applied to plants from Ammann or those built by other manufacturers, can bring recycling to the customer.
 The upgrades also enable the use of foam bitumen, waxes and other additives.
 Special bitumen and alternative mixing cycles can be incorporated as well.
 These efforts improve road life, optimise recycling and reduce temperatures – and the resulting emissions – needed to produce mix.